brycecherry75/AdvancedAnalogWrite/README.md

 1.2.0	Added initialization with a PWM frequency option

+1.3.0	Added query functions and demo sketch is now universal

 FEATURES:

 Supported boards (and derivatives): Uno (Mega/Leonardo/ATmega8 will be included in a later release)